 - eCourse

-Maybe we want to test out your product first before committing (aka the know, like, and trust factor).
-Or, maybe we just didn’t have the money, yet.
+Maybe we want to test your product before committing (aka the know, like, and trust factor).
+Or, maybe we just didn’t have the money yet.

 Whatever the reason, you still got us on your email list but didn’t land the sale.

-For the sake of this example, let’s say it was an eBook on how to create a self-sufficient home.
+For the sake of this example, let’s say it was an eBook on creating a self-sufficient home.
 (We’re sure you know what we’ve been researching lately)

 We’ve learned so much from your eBook and WE.
 WANT.
 MORE.